JordiRos/vrisback/README.md

 <b>VR is back!</b>

-And it's full of evil cubes.
+And it's full of evil cubes.<br>
-Good news: you got a pair of morning stars to destroy them, it's quite satisfying.
+Good news: you got a pair of morning stars to destroy them, it's quite satisfying.<br>
 Bad news: they will keep coming.
-FOREVER.
+FOREVER.<br>

 Game is based on a simpler Beat Saber mechanic where you destroy random cubes as they approach.